cocrafts/whitepaper/README.md

 # Cocrafts
 An experimental framework for economic sustainable co-creation.
-Community of amateurs with same interest contribute their expertise/talent to create and enjoy their product together.
+Community of amateurs with same interest contribute their expertise/talent to create and enjoy the product together.

 This white paper describes the framework by building a real project names Metacraft.